 Nan and her husband are the parents of two handsome sons who have, in the blink of an eye, grown up and struck out on life journeys of their own, both pursuing careers in aviation.
 Nan is also a member of P.E.O.
 International and she hopes her P.E.O. sisters—and other new readers—will find that her books always include the threads of family and faith.

 In recent years, Nan has turned her attention to writing contemporary fiction.
 Her books have been highly acclaimed by reviewers from Publisher’s Weekly to Booklist.
-Her seventh novel, SUMMER DANCE was the 2018 winner of the Nancy Pearl Book Award, and her newest novel, PROMISES OF THE HEART, will be released by Harper Perennial in February, 2020.
+Her seventh novel, SUMMER DANCE was the 2018 winner of the Nancy Pearl Book Award, and her newest novel, PROMISES TO KEEP, will be released by Harper Perennial in April, 2021.

 Nan continues to live on a quiet country road in Connecticut with her amazingly supportive husband and a noble black Lab named Finn who diligently watches her every move and can be roused from a nap in a distant room by the sound of a banana being peeled or a cookie crumb hitting the floor.
 Finn also finds writing to be a humdrum pastime and makes sure Nan doesn’t spend too much time doing it, insisting on two long walks a day, no matter what the weather.